COCOLA: Coherence-Oriented Contrastive Learning of Musical Audio Representations: Introduction

-To this end, we propose a novel contrastive model called \textit{COCOLA (Coherence-Oriented Contrastive Learning for Audio)}, which can evaluate the coherence between conditioning tracks and generated accompaniments (Figure \ref{fig:overview}).
-The model is trained by maximizing the agreement between disjoint sub-components of an audio window (sub-mixtures of stems) and minimizing it on sub-components belonging to different windows.
-With the model, we define a \textit{COCOLA score} as the similarity between conditioning tracks and accompaniments in the embedding space.
+To this end, we propose and release\footnote{\url{https://github.com/gladia-research-group/cocola}} a novel contrastive model called \textit{COCOLA (Coherence-Oriented Contrastive Learning for Audio)}, which can evaluate the coherence between conditioning tracks and generated accompaniments (Figure \ref{fig:overview}).
+The model is trained by maximizing the agreement between disjoint sub-components of an audio window (sub mixtures of stems) and minimizing it on sub-components belonging to different windows.
+With the model, we define a \textit{COCOLA Score} as the similarity between conditioning tracks and accompaniments in the embedding space, and use it to benchmark accompaniment generation models.

-Additionally, given the scarcity of open-source compositional music models (to our knowledge, only MSDM is available publicly \cite{mariani2023multi}), we introduce and release\footnote{https://github.com/gladia-research-group/cocola} an improved latent diffusion model called \textit{CompoNet}, based on ControlNet \cite{zhang2023adding}, which generalizes the tasks of previous compositional models.
-We benchmark CompoNet against MSDM with the COCOLA score and FAD \cite{roblek2019fr} on accompaniment generation, showcasing better performance.